 The area related to or at the edge of a river.

-Somebody who has a watercourse, such as a river, stream or beck, which runs alongside the boundary of their property, under it or through it.
-They are responsible for maintaining the river bed and banks for the section of the watercourse which is on their property.
+Somebody who has a watercourse, such as a river, stream or beck, which runs through, under or alongside the boundary of their property.
+They are responsible for maintaining the bed and banks of the watercourse, which is on their property.

 Also known as a ‘watercourse owner’.